 Father, I confess that in my weakness, I can be tempted to fill my time and soul with the things of this world rather than the gospel.
 Please help me to walk by the Spirit so I will not gratify the desires of the flesh, which keep me from doing the things I truly want to do!
 (Gal.
 5:16–18)

-3. Worldly distractions can keep us from enjoying the Lord’s presence.
+3. Worldly distractions hinder our spiritual growth by keeping us from enjoying the Lord’s presence.

 One day, Jesus went to visit Mary and Martha who were both delighted to welcome their beloved teacher into their home.
 The account in Luke 10 invites us to learn an important lesson: “Her sister Mary sat at the Lord’s feet and listened to His teaching, but Martha was distracted with much serving.”
 She was distracted from actually spending time with Jesus.

 We can be distracted by things we’re sincerely doing to please Jesus.
 Good things.
 But Jesus doesn’t want us to be doing for Him at the expense of being with Him.

 Our Lord is sympathetic to the demands of life that pull at us.
 Consider His few years of ministry on earth: Sick people wanted to be healed.
 Lame people wanted to walk.
 Blind people wanted to see.
 The Pharisees and Sadducees wanted to debate Him.
 His disciples wanted to elevate Him.
 But how many just simply wanted to be with Him?

 Jesus frequently went off by Himself to a quiet place to enjoy fellowship with His Father.
 He beckons us to do the same because there is fullness of joy in His presence and endless pleasures at His right hand (Ps.
 16:11).